marckean/Azure-T2-Network/README.md

 ## The Azure 3 Tier Network
-For the serious security concious.
+For the serious security concious, this is one way to do networks from within Azure.
 In brief, the T1 vNet can't talk directly with the T3 vNet and vice versa.

 ![AzureNetworkT1,T2,T3.jpg](AzureNetworkT1,T2,T3.jpg)